List of longest rivers of Ukraine

 Ukraine has around 23,000 rivers, with most of the rivers draining into the Black Sea and Azov Sea and belonging to the larger Mediterranean basin.
 Those rivers mostly flow in a southerly direction, except for the Pripyat tributaries in Volhynia and Dniester tributaries in Prykarpattia.
 A few western Ukraine rivers drain to the north west through Poland to the Baltic Sea, as part of the Western Bug drainage basin.
-The most notable rivers of Ukraine include the Dnieper, Dniester, Southern Buh, and Siverskyi Donets.
+The most notable rivers of Ukraine include the Dnieper, Dniester, Southern Bug, and Siverskyi Donets.
 The longest river is the Dnieper, the longest tributary is the Dnieper's tributary Desna.
 Two of the Danube's tributaries in Ukraine, the Prut and the Tysa, are longer than the main river within Ukraine.